AmitKumarr2024/Socal-Network-Platform/readme.md

 # Social Network REST-API Project

 ## Description
-A Social Media Application with user-friendly REST API interface
+A Social Media Application with user-friendly REST API interface That allows users to
 - register
-- Authenticate users
+- Authenticate
-- Create a post
+- Create post
-- like
+- Like on that post
-- comment on that post.
+- Comment on that post.

 ## Technology
 - Express.js